schyen/MetaboMate/README.md

 # MetaboMate
-The R toolbox for NMR-based metabolic profiling.
+**The R toolbox for NMR-based metabolic profiling**

-## MetaboMate
 This package is all you need to perform data analysis in the filed of NMR-based metabolic profiling.
-It covers all basic processing steps, which includes importing 1D spectra from Bruker file format, data pre-processing (referencing, baseline correction, excision of spectral areas, etc.), spectral normalisation methods (eg., probablistic quotient normalisation), unsupervised and supervised multivariate statistis combined with aestethically pleasing visualisations using ggplot2.
+It covers all basic processing steps, which includes importing 1D spectra from Bruker file format, data pre-processing (referencing, baseline correction, excision of spectral areas, etc.), spectral normalisation methods (eg., probablistic quotient normalisation) and multivariate statistics (PCA, O-PLS), all combined with aestethically pleasing visualisations using ggplot2.
 Many of the provided functions can also be used for mass spectrometry data analysis.
 All functions are well documented.

 ## Installation
 Installing the MetaboMate package from GitHub requires the developer tools R package: